12 tips for visiting Pompeii (plus how to climb Vesuvius)

 10. Do protect yourself from the sun

 On sunny days, take a hat, sunscreen and some kind of cover-up.
-There’s very little shade at Pompeii (as most of the buildings don’t have a roof!).
-I didn’t see anywhere to buy sunscreen inside the site.
+There’s very little shade throughout much of Pompeii (as most of the buildings don’t have a roof!), and the white stone can mean lots of reflected light.
+An umbrella or parasol could be a good idea.
+The last time I visited I didn’t see anywhere to buy sunscreen inside the site.

-11. Do take the time to get some background before you visit Pompeii
+11. Do take the time to get some background before your trip

 The House of Venus in the Shell has many beautiful wall paintings, including the one that the house is named after.